Clement Clem Johnson Jennings 1770 – 1837

 -

-FamilySearch International's History of Tennessee incorrectly identifies the children of the second wife, Elizabeth, as having been born in Virginia.
+FamilySearch International's History of Tennessee incorrectly identifies the children of second wife, Elizabeth, as having been born in Virginia.
 Only the first child, Mary Polly [not Molly], was born to the first wife, Ann, in Virginia.

 -